 However, living up to its namesake, Epic MegaGames had 50 employees by 1997, and a year later they developed the first-person shooter Unreal, along with the first iteration of the Unreal engine.
-Here they dropped the ‘Mega’ to become Epic games.
+At this point, they dropped the ‘Mega’ to become Epic games.
 Following this was the highly popular shooter Unreal Tournament, and then the even more popular Gears of War series.

-Fortnite’s Battle Royale mode quickly gained an audience, deeply overshadowing the main games release.
+Fortnite’s Battle Royale mode quickly gained an audience, deeply overshadowing the main game’s release.
 It gained over 125 million players by May 2018, gaining an estimated $1 billion in revenue by July 2018 through microtransactions.
-The company, Epic Games, valued at $825 million before the release of Fortnite, was estimated to be worth $4.5 billion by July 2018.
+Epic Games valued at $825 million before the release of Fortnite, and it was estimated to be worth $4.5 billion by July 2018.

 Epic managed to break new ground by convincing Sony to allow crossplay with Windows and Xbox, and then eventually all platforms.
 By March of 2019, the game had garnered 250 million players, and Epic games is worth an estimated $15 billion.